akeneo/pim-docs/developer_guide/installation/installation_archive.rst

 Now you have an Akeneo PIM up and running.
 But maybe you want more!
 What about these topics?

- * If you need it, you can enable the MySQL/MongoDB hybrid storage for products by following :doc:`/developer_guide/installation/setup_hybrid_storage_mysql_mongo`.
  * You can switch to the *minimal* dataset or import your own data by following :doc:`/cookbook/setup_data/customize_dataset`.
  * You can add additional translations by following :doc:`/cookbook/setup_data/add_translation_packs`.